aws/aws-iot-device-sdk-js-v2/GG_IPC_BETA.md

 and override interface methods.

-The Greengrass IPC implementation uses events on the client object (disconnection, errors) and streaming operation type (messages, errors).
+The Greengrass IPC implementation uses events on the client object (disconnection, errors) and streaming operation type (messages, errors, closed).
 Attach event listeners as needed to the appropriate IPC object and you're golden.

 #### Plain-Old-Data Service Model
-The service model is defined solely with Plain-Old-Data (or Plain-Old-Object to be more accurate) types.
+The Greengrass IPC service model is defined solely with Plain-Old-Data (or Plain-Old-Object to be more accurate) types.
 In typescript this works out to be just interfaces containing simple, modeled, or collection type members; if you really wanted, you could read JSON from a file and feed it directly into an API call.
 This leads to a simple style where you use literal JSON to perform API calls and auxiliary functionality (serialization, deserialization, validation, etc...) does not appear in the public service model.